pankajsahu221/Vanilla-javascript-projects/animate on scroll/README.md

-A sample JS project to implement the animation on scrolling using the (animate on scroll)AOS library.
+A Sample JS project to implement the animation on scrolling using the (animate on scroll)AOS library.